Ravishyamsingh/servify/README.md

 	- `ALLOWED_ORIGINS` (comma-separated list; include your Vercel domain)
 	- Optional: leave `VITE_API_BASE_URL` empty to use same-origin serverless routes on Vercel.

-2. Import the repo in Vercel and use the defaults (root: `servify-connect`). `vercel.json` already sets:
+2. Import the repo in Vercel and use the defaults (root: `servify-connect`).
+Vercel auto-detects Vite and serves `/api/*` as serverless functions.
-	- build command: `npm run build`
-	- output directory: `dist`
-	- Node runtime: `nodejs18.x` for `api/**/*`
-	- SPA rewrites so client-side routes work.

 3. Deploy.
 The frontend will serve from `dist/` and API endpoints will be available under `/api/*` (e.g., `/api/create-checkout-session`, `/api/confirm-user`).

-4. For local parity, you can run `vercel dev` (after installing the Vercel CLI) to serve the Vite frontend and API routes together.
+4. For local parity, run `vercel dev` (after installing the Vercel CLI).
+This serves Vite on port 5173 and API routes on `http://localhost:3000/api/*`.
+If you use `npm run dev` alone, also set `VITE_API_BASE_URL=http://localhost:3000` so the `/api` calls resolve.

 ## Can I connect a custom domain to my Lovable project?